 In 2001, a seminar was being held at Thammasat University, discussing the recent election victory of prime minister Thaksin Shinawatra.
 Who was he, and how would he govern?
 The academics on stage coined a brand new word in Thai, to translate the English term ‘populist’: prachaniyom.
 This was most likely the first time the term had been used in Thai to describe a Thai politician.
 It was a sign of the changing times that a new word had to be invented to fit Thailand’s new prime minister.
-In 2001, the Democratic Party, poisoned by the harsh IMF policies it had implemented in its effort to return Thailand’s economy to health after the 1997 financial crisis, were swept into the electoral dustbin.
+In 2001, the ruling Democrat Party, poisoned by the harsh IMF policies it had implemented in its effort to return Thailand’s economy to health after the 1997 financial crisis, was swept into the electoral dustbin.
 A brand new party, Thai Rak Thai, campaigned on Thaksin Shinawatra’s prachaniyom platform and won a stunning victory, falling just a few seats short of an absolute majority in parliament.

 Thaksin had previously been a billionaire businessman and had entered politics; most recently, he served as deputy prime minister for the Chavalit Yongchaiyudh administration.
 Initially he was not a populist, and instead viewed himself more as a business-friendly leader.
 But during the campaign, he and his policy team came up with numerous policies that were pleasing to the electorate, still reeling from the financial crisis.
 If elected, Thaksin promised, he would bring universal healthcare coverage to all Thais.
 An agrarian debt moratorium would be implemented.
 A Village Fund microfinance programme would be initiated.
 Poverty, Thaksin declared, would be eradicated from Thailand by 2003.
 As Thaksin wrote in a campaign leaflet: